glenndavey83/rdr2/www/wp-content/plugins/w3-total-cache/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Fix: Move Minify library to a namespace to avoid conflicts with other plugins
+* Fix: Check for AWS before loading functions
+* Fix: Update Minify ClosureCompiler base URL; use HTTPS
+* Fix: Corrected getting the network siteurl
+* Fix: Prevent PHP warning in CurlFactory
+* Update: Added information links to general minify options
+* Update: Added video/ogg support for browser caching

+= 2.1.0 =
+* Feature: Added a Feature Showcase to highlight new and existing features
+* Update: Consolidated cache groups settings pages
+* Update: Replaced deprecated jQuery method for WordPress 5.6
+* Fix: PHP warnings for sprintf placeholders in PHP 8
+* Fix: PHP deprecated warnings in PHP 8
+* Fix: Browser Cache Quick Reference Chart link
+* Fix: Bad nonce in help
+* Fix: Google Drive CDN JavaScript

+= 2.0.1 =
+* Fix: Corrected redirection logic for the new Setup Guide
+* Fix: Fixed JavaScript w3tc_ga error

+= 2.0.0 =
+* Feature: Added the Setup Guide wizard for onboarding
+* Update: Updated jQuery compatibility and methods deprecated in WordPress 5.6
+* Fix: Browser Cache: Fixed ExpiresByType code; changed from modified time to client access time

+= 0.15.2 =
+* Fix: Minify: Do not remove quotes around meta tags
+* Fix: Minify: Removal of spaces in calc function was breaking CSS
+* Fix: Browser Cache: Query string was not added to prevent caching after setting changes
+* Fix: Avoid warning when sending an empty URL for purging
+* Update: Added a filter for minified JavaScript content
+* Update: Minify: Added options for minify only got both JS and CSS in auto mode

+= 0.15.1 =
+* Fix: Fixed Memcached flush logic
+* Fix: Remove disk enhanced rewrites when disabling page cache
+* Fix: Better handle conflicts on activation

+= 0.15.0 =
+* Feature: Added TransparentCDN full-site delivery option
+* Fix: Update settings on activation in a changed environment
+* Fix: Fixed a compatibility check for Apache when PHP is running as CGI
+* Fix: Always set HSTS headers in Apache; not only for 2xx HTTP codes
+* Fix: Implemented anatomic incrementing of key version in Memcache(d)
+* Update: Allow filtering of w3tc_minify_url_for_files Minify URL for files

+= 0.14.4 =
+* Fix: Cleanup widget and postbox display for WordPress 5.5
+* Fix: Update to PageSpeed API v5, show webvitals metrics
+* Fix: Console error when adminbar is hidden and PageSpeed module is active
+* Fix: Stats view JS issue
+* Fix: Deprecated jQuery warnings
+* Fix: Require files for request_filesystem_credentials() call
+* Added option to disable jquery-migrate on the front-end.
+Fixed #172 master (#240)

+= 0.14.3 =
+* Fix: Take "Accepted Query Strings" into account when "Cache query strings" enabled
+* Fixed typo in variable for lazy loading
+* Update: Add lazy load Google Maps reference to the general settings page
+* Update: Support background-image: together with background: for lazy loading

+= 0.14.2 =
+* Fixed WP-CLI redirect issue in multisite
+* Fix: Avoid PREG_JIT_STACKLIMIT_ERROR in minify
+* Fix: Prevent empty needle PHP warning
+* Update: Allow to specify URIs with a query string in Additional Pages

+= 0.14.1 =
+* Fixed CSS minify URL rewrite logic that affected some lazy loading and CSS URL addresses using protocols

+= 0.14.0 =
+* Added lazy loading for Google Maps
+* Added a filter w3tc_minify_css_content for minified contents
+* Fixed a minify regex issue in non-Unicode websites
+* Fixed a PHP notice in WPMU: accessing array offset on null
+* Fixed a minify issue where embedded CSS URL fragments were converted incorrectly
+* i18n improvement
+* Changed default to disabled for wp-admin requests in the object cache

+= 0.13.3 =
+* Fixed HTML minification of img elements containing embedded SVG strings
+* Removed an identifying value for GDPR

+= 0.13.2 =
+* Fix: Dont store content of HEAD requests
+* Updated informational URL on page cache static page comments

+= 0.13.1 =
+* Fixed php warnings in PgCache_ContentGrabber.php

+= 0.13.0 =
+* Added new Pro feature, Debug - Purge Stack Trace
+* Added "Feature Policy" security header
+* Removed deprecated get_magic_quotes_gpc()
+* Improved AMP Extension by ignoring value of amp querystring marker in request if passed without value in config
+* Improved lazyload by not processing elements with skip-lazy class or data-skip-lazy attribute
+* Fixed caching of query-string normalization redirects, no longer cached when cache key is normalized by accept querystring arguments, caused redirect loop

+= 0.12.0 =
+* Added querystring based URL structures for AMP pages
+* Added filter of minify options
+* Added lazyload picture tag support
+* Removed footer link "Support Us" option
+* Improved wp_die handling
+* Improved lazyload handling of content in script tags
+* Improved lazyload handling of feeds
+* Improved printing tags coming from feeds
+* Improved handling of modified posts before wp_rewrite initialized
+* Nginx rules changed a lot to avoid "location" block conflicts.
+That change may cause problems on some systems using non-default WordPress rules - keep a backup of your original rules
+* Improved handling of .htaccess files in regard to EOF
+* Fixed Varnish purging
+* Fixed html minification of data tags equaling 0

+= 0.11.0 =
+* Added recommendation for BoldGrid's Total Upkeep plugin
+* Added new lazy loading feature
+* Removed New Relic extension by default for new installations
+* Updated usage of html minification and quote removal
+* Improved memcached config and added optional binary protocol setting
+* Improved process of renewing expired licenses
+* Improved page cache purging
+* Improved FAQ link by opening in new window
+* Improved detection of detect_post_id
+* Improved REST caching in relation to cache headers like X-WP-*
+* Improved Vary User-Agent header usage
+* Improved various features with AMP pages and HTTP2
+* Improved redis connection string to allow for tls://host:port format
+* Fixed file headers for Cloudfront S3 CDN
+* Fixed fatal error on with flush / SNS
+* Fixed comments with URLs within minify debug mode
+* Fixed ObjectCache statistics within footer
+* Fixed temporary hotfix with wp_die and regular output
+* Fixed fragment cache header link
+* Fixed flushing of /feed and /feed/ cache
+* Fixed js error in widget
+* Fixed fatal cache flush error caused by empty $wp_rewrite
+* Fixed path for file_generic REST caching on non-default port
+* Fixed test minify button with Closure Compiler engine

+= 0.10.2 =
+* Fixed compatibility with wpdb::prepare in WordPress 5.3

+= 0.10.1 =
+* Fixed slowdown in memcached engine
+* Fixed Purge Cache menu links so they flush current blog in WPMU
+* Fixed error during upgrade, "Call to undefined method W3TC\Util_Content::is_database_error"
+* Updated Redis cache engine to avoid "Function Redis::delete() is deprecated" warning

+= 0.10.0 =
+* Improved Statistics component for pro users
+* Improved support for CloudFront distributions with multiple origins
+* Improved redirects by using safter wp_safe redirect
+* Improved .htaccess usage when pagecache does not require it
+* Improved protection of unexpected values in global variables
+* Added more Amazon S3 regions
+* Added support for memcached binary protocol when available
+* Added caching for webp MIME type
+* Updated S3 bucket creation by settings CORS policy
+* Updated blogmap to allow urls with custom ports
+* Fixed usage of base url with minify
+* Fixed mixing content of sync & async scripts with minify

+* Fixed S3 + CloudFront urls when CNAMEs not used

+= 0.9.7.5 =
+* Updated AWS library
+* Added support of set_sql_mode by dbcluster
+* Improved support for webserver running on non-default port with disk-enhanced
+* Improved menu icons
+* Fixed php warning when remote service cannot be loaded
+* Fixed php warnings on support page

+= 0.9.7.4 =
+* Fixed PHP warning when Redis integration not configured correctly
+* Fixed 404 in multisite caused by subdirectory issue
+* Fixed object cache issue in multisite where object cache was cleared at wrong time
+* Fixed database cluster in WordPress 5.1
+* Fixed warning caused by user agent theme change used
+* Fixed minification in multisite when URLs were set to root-blog based url
+* Fixed undefined w3tc_ga issue
+* Improved purging of current page by using post_id instead of URL
+* Improved cache delivery of /feed URLs
+* Improved security on calls to opcache flush
+* Improved minification of files in environments running on non-default ports

 = 0.9.7.3 =
 * Fixed caching of redirect responses based on empty response body
 * Improved compatibility with WordPress 5.1